nanodesigns/nanosupport/readme.txt

 2. Hit the Download button to download the \`.zip\` file
 3. Unzip the archive and cut/paste the folder to \`/wp-content/plugins/\` directory
 4. From admin 'Plugins' page, activate NanoSupport plugin
-5. Get to the Plugin\'s 'Settings' page, and set up the plugin as your choice
+5. Get to the Plugin\'s 'Settings' page, and set up the plugin as you like
 6. Wait for your first ticket

 = How to Use =